sd17fall/softdes.web/pages/policies.md

 There will be four mini-projects over the course of the semester.
 The first two will be completed individually, and you may work in teams on the second two.
 Combined, these four mini-projects will account for 40% of your final grade.

-Later in the semester, you will have an opportunity to close the feedback loop by revisiting one of your earlier mini-project assignments.
-Using what you learned in the intervening time, you will reflect upon, make corrections, and extend your previous work.
-This revision exercise accounts for 5% of your final grade.

 ### Late Submissions